Imaginary Heroes: Critical response

-Imaginary Heroes has a "rotten" score of 35% on Rotten Tomatoes from 106 critic reviews, and an average rating of 5.2 out of 10.
-The consensus on the film states that it "is a muddled, melodramatic and unconvincing drama."
-The film also has a score of 53 out of 100 on Metacritic, based on reviews of 32 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, Imaginary Heroes holds a 35% rating based on 106 reviews and an average rating of 5.2/10.
+The site's consensus reads: "Imaginary Heroes is a muddled, melodramatic and unconvincing drama."
+Metacritic assigned the film a score of 53 out of 100, based on 32 critics, indicating "mixed or average reviews".

 Roger Ebert of the Chicago Sun-Times observed, "The film might have been stronger as simply the story of the family trying to heal itself after its tragedy, with the focus on Sandy and Tim.
 But Harris feels a need to explain everything in terms of melodramatic revelations and surprise developments, right up until the closing scenes.
 The emotional power of the last act is weakened by the flood of new information.
 The key revelation right at the end explains a lot, yes, but it comes so late that all it can do is explain.
 If it had come earlier, it would have had to be dealt with, and those scenes might have been considerable...
 What remains when the movie is over is the memory of Sandy and Tim talking, and of a mother who loves her son, understands him, and understands herself in a wry but realistic way.
 The characters deserve a better movie, but they get a pretty good one."

 Mick LaSalle of the San Francisco Chronicle said the film "has a strong narrative spine, with interesting and big things happening throughout - an unexpected virtue in a family drama.
 But this virtue is obscured somewhat by the movie's lack of narrative drive.
 Writer Dan Harris has written himself a tidy little story, but in directing it, he hasn't sculpted a dynamic drama.
 To put it in another way, there's a lean, mean 82-minute drama encased in this flabby 112-minute film...
 What saves Imaginary Heroes is its essential truthfulness about families, which it reveals, not only in the broad movements of its story but in the small details...
 Sometimes the film's tone wobbles into farce, which is inappropriate, and often the story treads water, as though mimicking, in tone, every somber family film since Ordinary People.
 But, ultimately, it arrives at an authentic and surprisingly powerful place."

 Peter Travers of Rolling Stone rated the film two out of four stars and added, "Sigourney Weaver is a luminous actress with a tough core of intelligence and wit.
 And Emile Hirsch, who plays her guilt-tormented son, has the talent to sustain a major career.
 Their scenes together have a warmth that almost makes you forgive Imaginary Heroes... for trying so hard and so futilely to duplicate Ordinary People...
 What the movie damagingly lacks is a personality of its own."

+Awards

+Weaver was nominated for a Satellite Award for Best Actress in a Motion Picture, Drama at the 9th Golden Satellite Awards for her performance.